nikhilsebastiank/nikhilsebastiank.github.io/content/_index.md

     design:
       biography:
         style: 'text-align: justify; font-size: 0.8em;'
-  - block: cta-button-list
-    content:
-      # Need a custom icon?
-      # Add an SVG image to the `assets/media/icons/` folder and reference it in the `icon` field below
-      buttons:
-        - text: Hello, I am Nikhil :) I am passionate about utilizing data-driven insights to address complex economic challenges.
-With expertise in big data analytics, coding, and development, I am committed to leveraging technology for innovative solutions in economic research and decision-making.
-Rooted in a strong work ethic, I am dedicated to continual learning and improvement.
-Equipped with a solid foundation in economic theory, empirical methods, and technical skills, I am eager to contribute to impactful initiatives that will shape the future of economics and beyond.
-Alongside my professional pursuits, I embrace a creative side - a love for composing music and playing the piano in my free time.
 ---

+Hello, I'm Nikhil.
+I'm deeply passionate about harnessing data-driven insights to tackle intricate economic challenges.
+With a blend of expertise in big data analytics, coding, and development, I am dedicated to leveraging technology to advance economic research and decision-making.

+Driven by a pursuit of excellence, I embody a strong work ethic and a strong commitment to continual growth.
+Rooted in a solid foundation of economic theory, empirical methods, and technical proficiency, I am eager to contribute to transformative initiatives that will shape the future of economics and beyond.

+Beyond my professional endeavors, I embrace creativity as an essential part of my life.
+In my leisure time, you'll find me indulging my passion for composing music and immersing myself in the enchanting world of piano melodies.